-Beyond Range Maps: New eBird Maps Reveal Bird Abundance and Population Trends
+Beyond Range Maps: New eBird Maps Reveal Bird Abundance and Movements

-This week, eBird introduced a new class of maps that show where North American birds are, and how they’re doing, at a finer scale than has ever been possible before.
-Using sightings from more than 12 million eBird checklists and satellite data from NASA, the new eBird Status and Trends analyses take the idea of a field guide range map and supercharge it—using data and models to estimate bird abundance every 1.7 miles and every week of the year across most of Canada, the U.S., and Mexico.
+In 2018, eBird introduced a new class of maps that show where North American birds are at a finer scale than has ever been possible before.
+In 2020, the team rolled out a major update that expands coverage to 610 species.
+Using sightings from more than 10 million eBird checklists and satellite data from NASA, the new eBird Science analyses take the idea of a field guide range map and supercharge it—using data and models to estimate bird abundance every week of the year across the Americas.

 The result is a pointillist illustration of a bird’s range that can be animated, creating a captivating, fluid portrait of where a species goes throughout its annual cycle.

 And these data products go far beyond range maps.
 They show abundance (not just occurrence), allowing birders, conservationists, and scientists to distinguish a species’ strongholds from areas where it’s scarce.
-The maps are created with models that include environmental data, which means eBird Status and Trends can also tell you which habitat types are best for finding a given species from week to week.
+The maps are created with models that include environmental data, which means eBird Science can also tell you which habitat types are best for finding a given species from week to week.
 And for a growing subset of species, the eBird team can even map a species’ population trends over the last decade—an especially difficult feat owing to the noisy nature of observational data.
+Look for trend data coming soon.

-The project currently covers 107 North American species, with more to be added next year.
-All of the maps, graphs, animations, and other data products are free for anyone to view (with a free eBird account you can even download them).
+The project currently covers 610 North American species.
+All of the maps and animations are free for anyone to view (with a free Cornell Lab account you can even download them).
 The free access reflects eBird’s guiding principles: to collect data that the birdwatching public voluntarily provides, and transform it into products that benefit conservationists and scientists.
 Using eBird is a way for every birder on the planet to enjoy their hobby while making the world better for birds.

-Scientists and land managers are the main audience for the new eBird Status and Trends data products—but the maps have a lot to offer bird watchers as well—from understanding distributions to pinpointing population trends at a truly local scale.
+Scientists and land managers are the main audience for the new eBird Science data products—but the maps have a lot to offer bird watchers as well—from understanding distributions to pinpointing population trends at a truly local scale.
 Let’s take a closer look at some of the main products:

 Abundance maps by season